 As we continue to work to improve the department pages on GOV.UK, we will be looking for some early adopters to help test out our new publishing application and to validate new designs.
 This will help us ensure that the new application can not only handle changes to government departments and their content, but effectively inform users of the work that government departments are doing.

-Charles is a policy and engagement manager on GOV.UK.
+Ganesh is a product manager on GOV.UK.

 If you want to find out more about the work of the Government Digital Service, come along to Civil Service Live around the country in June and July, or the Public Sector Showcase in London on 26 June.